Skip to content

 Does atNorth have a sustainability process or policy in place?

-Sustainability is one of the company’s strategic pillars, outlining goals to further strengthen our sustainability journey in all our operations. atNorth is committed to the UN’s Sustainable Development Goals (UN SDG’s), which serve as a guide for developing our sustainability goals and improving our business execution.
+Sustainability is one of the company’s strategic pillars, outlining goals to further strengthen our sustainability journey in all our operations.
+Our 2024 Sustainability Report provides an in-depth look at how atNorth is redefining the future of data centers.

 Do you use renewable energy to power your data centers?